pierre-rouleau/usrhome/readme.rst

 USRHOME Prompt
 ==============

-USRHOME provides control for the Z Shell and Bash prompts as decribed below.
+USRHOME provides control for the Z Shell and Bash prompts as described below.